LordPax/plex/README.md

 ### Permissions

-Set the permissions for the data folder
+Set the permissions for the data folder (replace $DATA_PATH with the path in the .env file)

 ```bash
 sudo chown -R 1000:1000 $DATA_PATH